Okinawa is said to be the “Hawaii” of Japan and is one of the most popular destinations for a tropical escape during national holidays.

 Get breakfast at Makishi Fish Market

-For more yummy treats, check out this list of food in Okinawa you can’t miss.
+For more yummy treats, check out this list of food in Okinawa you can’t miss for more choices if seafood doesn’t appeal to you.

 Roam around Kokusai Dori